odedindi/landpro/README.md

 LandPro prototype WEBSITE - FRONTEND ONLY
 ==============================

-based on our climate_hackathon little project for the cool farm alliance challenge
+based on our climate_hackathon project for the cool farm alliance challenge

 Landing page v0.3: